 Neck pain occurs due to problems in any of the components of the cervical spine, such as the bones, nerves, muscles, and joints.
 Most cases of neck pain usually resolve within a few days — however, persistent neck pain may indicate an underlying disease or condition necessitating medical treatment.
 Neck pain may be acute or chronic, and it may occur due to a wide range of problems, including neck injuries, trauma, degenerative changes in the spine, or other underlying diseases.
 Dr. Brian McHugh uses the most advanced diagnostic techniques to identify and treat the underlying root cause of your neck pain.
 Contact us today to schedule with our neck specialist on Long Island.

-Stopping Neck Pain
+Potential Causes of Neck Pain

 - Neck strains due to the overuse of neck muscles, such as cradling the phone between the ear and shoulder, poor posture while using the computer, etc.